sourey/sourey/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on a project using Node.js, React, and Remix JS.
+- 🔭 I’m currently working on a project using Node.js, React, and Astro JS.
-- 🌱 I’m currently learning Remix JS.
+- 🌱 I’m currently learning Astro JS.

 ## 🎯 Exploring New Things in Tech